Straight edge: X symbol

-The letter X is the most known symbol of straight edge, and it sometimes is worn as a marking on the back of both hands, and it can be displayed on other body parts as well.
+The letter X is the most known symbol of straight edge.
+It is sometimes worn as a marking on the back of both hands, although it can be displayed on other body parts as well.
 Some followers of straight edge put the symbol on clothing and pins, and many bands aligned with the culture incorporate it into their names.
 According to a series of interviews by journalist Michael Azerrad, the straight edge X can be traced to the Teen Idles' brief West Coast tour in 1980.
 The band's members were scheduled to play at San Francisco's Mabuhay Gardens, but when they arrived, club management discovered that they were all under the legal drinking age and would be denied entry to the club.
 As a compromise, management marked each of the members' hands with a large black X as a warning to the club's staff not to serve alcohol to the band.

 Upon returning to Washington, D.C., the band suggested this same system to local clubs as a means to allow teenagers in to see musical performances without being served alcohol.
 The Teen Idles released a record in 1980 called Minor Disturbance with the cover shot being two hands with black Xs on the back.
 The mark soon became associated with the straight edge lifestyle.
 It can also be used by drinking establishments to note a patron as under the drinking age, regardless of their views towards drugs such as alcohol.

 Later bands used the X symbol on album covers and other paraphernalia in a variety of ways.
 The cover of No Apologies by Judge shows two crossed gavels in the X formation.
 Other objects that have been used include shovels, baseball bats, and hockey sticks.
 A variation involving a trio of Xs is often used in flyers and tattoos.
 It can also be ironic, based on the fact that three Xs was popularized in cartoons and television shows to signify alcohol or poison.
 Moonshiners used an X to note how many times a particular batch of moonshine ran through the still, adding irony.
 The term is sometimes abbreviated by including an X with the abbreviation of the term "straight edge" to give "sXe".
 By analogy, hardcore punk is sometimes abbreviated to "hXc".

 Approaches

 While some straight edge groups are treated as a "gang" by law enforcement officials, a 2006 study found the vast majority of people who identify as straight edge are nonviolent.
-While the early hardcore punk scene in Washington, D.C. often is praised for its commitment to positive social change, both the youth crew movement of the 1980s and the vegan movement of the 1990s have drawn criticism.
+While the early hardcore punk scene in Washington, D.C., often is praised for its commitment to positive social change, both the youth crew movement of the 1980s and the vegan movement of the 1990s have drawn criticism.
 Straight edge has been approached with skepticism and hostility despite the less dogmatic and multifaceted character of contemporary straight edge.